chenboluo/ACMF/README.md

 ### Training & testing

-To test the model in the Celeb-DF in first stage, run the following script in your console.
+To test the model in the Celeb-DF in FAC stage, run the following script in your console.
 The model will start training and return the AUC at each epoch.
 ```
 python test-cele.py
 ```

-To test the model in the WDF in first stage, run the following script in your console.
+To test the model in the WDF in FAC stage, run the following script in your console.
 The model will start training and return the AUC at each epoch.
 ```
 python test-wdf.py
 ```